CSBiology/TMEA/README.md

 ##### Free Energy Landscape:

- - `plotFreeEnergyLandscape` plots the free energy landscape of the given surprisal analysis result:
+ - `plotFreeEnergyLandscape` plots the free energy landscape of the TMEA result:

     ```
     SaRes